-North Carolina Child Care Lawyers
+North Carolina Daycare Abuse Lawyers

 Many parents in North Carolina rely on daycare centers to look after their children while they work.
 This means entrusting an individual or a facility with the well-being of an innocent child.
 Taking care of children is not an easy task, but daycare facilities have an obligation to meet the basic needs of a child throughout the day and provide them with a safe environment.
-The sad fact is that more than 30,000 kids have to receive emergency room treatment due to injuries that occur in a daycare setting or while in the care of a non-relative during an average year in the United States.
+The sad fact is that more than 30,000 kids have to receive emergency room treatment due to child care injuries that occur in a daycare setting or while in the care of a non-relative during an average year in the United States.

 If your child has been injured due to the negligence of a daycare facility or a non-relative childcare provider, the most important thing is to focus on getting the young person well again.
 Once you’re ready to discuss your legal options, call the Raleigh personal injury lawyers at Hardison & Cochran toll-free at 800-434-8399 or fill out our online contact form.
 You’ll get a response within 24 hours and the initial consultation is always free.

-Our attorneys have experience with daycare accident and abuse cases, and we represent clients throughout North Carolina, including Raleigh, Cary, Durham, Wake County, Fayetteville, Dunn, Greensboro, Research Triangle Park, Wilmington, the Triangle, the Triad, Person County and Southern Pines.
+Our attorneys have experience with daycare accident and child abuse cases, and we represent clients throughout North Carolina, including Raleigh, Cary, Durham, Greenville, Wake County, Fayetteville, Dunn, Greensboro, Research Triangle Park, Wilmington, the Triangle, the Triad, Person County and Southern Pines.
 Let us help you today.

 Different forms of abuse can occur at daycare facilities in North Carolina, including physical, sexual and emotional mistreatment.